tyrion70/chainpoint-node/README.md

 ## About

-Chainpoint Nodes are a critical component of the Tierion Network.
-Nodes allows anyone to run a server that accepts hashes, anchor them to public blockchains, verify proofs, and participate in the Tierion Network Token (TNT) ecosystem.
+Chainpoint Nodes allows anyone to run a server that accepts hashes, anchors them to public blockchains, create and verify proofs, and participate in the Tierion Network.

 Nodes communicate with the Tierion Core, spending TNT to anchor hashes, and gain eligibility to earn TNT by providing services to the Tierion Network.

-In order to be eligible for earning TNT a Node must:
+To be eligible to earn TNT a Node must:

 * register a unique Ethereum address
 * maintain a minimum TNT balance for that address